All Episodes

 So they did their due diligence.

-Um, but when you know you got somebody, right, and you know that they're your prime suspect, you read them their rights, man.
+But when you know you got somebody, right, and you know that they're your prime suspect, you read them their rights, man.

-Like you just to be safe.
+Like, you just to be safe.

-They were they were dancing with fire there, right?
+They were dancing on fire there, right?

 Thankfully, they probably did some things, right?